VARUN1128/taqwa-store/README.md

 - SEO
 - Edge functions for imagekit auth
 - All the remaining pages in client side including orders tab
+- Login redirection fix for admin or change to email and password
+- Before login stuff and add new products
 ### Small features

 - Login page image is late loading